Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 Edge data centers are generally smaller facilities that live on the periphery of an IP network, extending the “edge” to provide computational resources to localized users.

-They are often leveraged to provide quicker information relays in remote locations as content doesn’t have to travel back to the hyperscale data center and back.
+They are often leveraged to deliver quicker information relays in remote locations as content doesn’t have to travel back to the hyperscale data center and back.
 While smaller than a traditional data center, edge centers require the same computing infrastructure - and that includes uninterruptible power supplies.

 So, what businesses can benefit from the virtues of edge data centers?

 Any business relying on near-instant data is a candidate.